bno1/linux-xanmod-gu604/README.md

 ## Sound fixes

 - This laptop comes with a Cirrus amplifier which needs some ACPI tables that are not present in the BIOS.
-See `acpi/` for instructions.
+Patches 03 and 04 add **EXPERIMENTAL** in-kernel hacks to configure the amp properly.
+Alternatively, you can add the missing ACPI tables to the bootloader, see `acpi/` for instructions.
 - Patch 01 contains fixes for ALSA:
     - Fixes subwoofer volume not being adjustable
     - Fixes Headset mic not being detected